By Gregory Paul Silber

 Initially, Animal Man was conceived as a four-issue miniseries.
 My intention was to radicalize and realign the character of Buddy Baker and then leave him for someone else to pick up and develop.

-This second chance wasn’t asked for, but it allowed Morrison to exercise the metafictional tendencies he’s now known for.
+This second chance wasn’t asked for, but it allowed Morrison to exercise the metafictional tendencies they’re now known for.

 “Having no desire to produce yet another grittily realistic exploration of what it is to be superhuman and/or an urban vigilante with emotional problems, I cast desperately around for a new direction.
 What I finally came up with was ‘The Coyote Gospel,’ which became the template for the further development of the entire series and which remains one of my own personal favorite stories…’The Coyote Gospel’ initiated a plotline which was ultimately resolved in Animal Man #26, my final issue as writer.”